Diving In The Maldives

 There’s something for every diver in North Malé Atoll.
 Okobe Thila, Banana Reef and Nassimo Thila have shallow water for beginners.

-While Nassimo Thila is a photographer’s dream with its huge array of fusiliers, agle rays, bannerfish and huge overhang fully covered with soft corals.
-The Maldives Victory wreck promises more surprises for experienced divers.
+Nassimo Thila dive site is a photographer’s dream with its huge array of fusiliers, eagle rays, bannerfish and huge overhang covered with soft corals.
+The Maldives Victory Wreck promises more surprises for experienced divers.
 Learn more about the top 10 dive sites in North Malé Atoll.

 Best time to dive: